RichardLitt/jabbar/README.md

-    -w, --watchers    - Get watchers for a repository -s, --stargazers  - Get stargazers for a repository -f, --forkers     - Get forkers for a repository -h, --help        - Show this printout
+    -w, --watchers    - Get watchers for a repository -s, --stargazers  - Get stargazers for a repository -f, --forkers     - Get forkers for a repository --ignored     - Ignore a user.
+Defaults to include owner of repository.
+                    Use csv for multiple users.
+    -h, --help        - Show this printout
     --output <file>   - Print the results to a file as JSON